richandcapable/richandcapable/README.md

 - 👋 Hi, I’m @richandcapable
-- 👀 I’m interested in Web Programming
+- 👀 I’m interested in Web Programming and Networking
 - 🌱 I’m currently learning HTML, CSS and JavaScript
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate Soon!
 - 📫 How to reach me @muhammadnnnabil

 <!---